Vietnam.vn - Nền tảng quảng bá Việt Nam

 1(2).jpg

-From those who graduated from grade 7 plus 2 to those who graduated from grade 10 plus 2 and went to school to teach.
+From those who graduated from grade 7 plus 2 to those who graduated from grade 10 plus 2 and went to teach.
 Even those who graduated from university, college or high school and joined the teaching staff in primary, secondary and high schools are all called "village teachers".
-Obviously they are teachers from village and district schools, art doesn't seem to be very suitable, but it is clear that those teachers, their families live in the same village, neighboring villages, upper and lower communes in the district know each other.
-Teachers who have studied at university in Hanoi have been assigned to return to their hometowns and district schools to teach.
+Obviously they are teachers from village and district schools, art doesn't seem to be very suitable, but it is clear that those teachers, those teachers, live in the same village, neighboring villages, upper and lower communes in the district know each other.
+Teachers who have gone to university in Hanoi have been assigned to their hometowns, district schools to teach.

 The way teachers and students go to school every morning is through villages, through fields or inter-commune and inter-village roads.
-Many teachers from other provinces who are assigned to work at schools often stay in the school's dormitory and sometimes, in their conversation, they miss the city, miss the town, they say: They have joined the "village teacher" team.
-Some people do not like it because it seems like they are criticizing "country people".
-That is said because in the past, cities and towns had electricity and tap water, which was very different from the countryside, with open water, earth, and one-room dormitories.
-People born and raised in cities and towns miss their homes.
-And many people consider their years of studying at village schools as a "stepping stone" for them to transfer back to the city, the social vision or at least to suburban areas to shorten the distance to their homes, from the scene of pot-cooked rice and filtered water in the dormitory.
-For female teachers, they are even more eager to be transferred because they are still busy building a family, having children, living a few kilometers away from home, and having to find a bicycle to the city or town is very tiring.
-Love affairs are "first distance, second intensity", there are urban couples who have failed because of 2 people but because of "long distance".
-And also from simple village schools, in the middle of fields, along the market road, or sometimes in old cemeteries, there are people who have married local people to become "village teachers" in their husband's or wife's hometown.
+Many teachers from other provinces who are assigned to work at schools often stay in the school's dormitory and sometimes, in their conversation, they miss the city, miss the town, they say: I joined the "village teacher" team.
+This is the art, some people do not like it, because it seems like people are criticizing "country people".
+That is said because in the past, the city, the town had electricity, tap water, very different from the countryside, open water, digging soil, single-family houses, people born and raised in the city, town must miss their home.
+And many people consider the years of studying at the village school as a "stepping stone" for them to transfer back to the city, social vision or at least suburban areas to shorten the distance to their home, from the scene of eating pots of rice and filtered water in the dormitory.
+For female teachers, they are even more eager to be transferred because they are still busy building a family, having children, living a few kilometers away from home, and having to find a bicycle to go to the city or town is very tiring.
+Love is "first distance, second intensity", there are urban couples who have failed because of 2 people but because of "long distance".
+And also from simple village schools, in the middle of fields, along the market road, or sometimes in old cemeteries, there are people who have married local people and become "village teachers" in their husband's or wife's hometown.

-In the old days, if the villagers were "strong" enough, the high-ranking officials were "valuable" as well.
-What could be better than a village teacher having a soldier husband?
-Everyone supported her, so she "won" and the wedding was quickly organized.
-The teacher went to her husband's house after the wedding, returned the apartment to the school and the urban girl began to get acquainted with the life of the villagers in a real way.
-She also taught one day, came home one day to eat vegetables and bran, and when the season came, she raised fish, and at night she worked hard to prepare lesson plans.
-Her husband was away for a long time, and the letters from his wife sometimes blurred her eyes with tears.
+In the past, if the villagers were "strong" enough, then the high-ranking officials were "valuable".
+There was nothing better than a village teacher whose husband was a soldier, everyone supported her, so she "won" and the wedding was quickly organized.
+The teacher went to her husband's house after the wedding, returned the apartment to the school and the city girl began to get acquainted with the life of the villagers in a real way.
+She also went to teach one day, came home one day to eat vegetables and bran, when the season came, she raised fish, and at night she worked hard to prepare lesson plans.
+Her husband was far away, the letters from his wife sometimes blurred with tears.

-But it was okay, back then, who would have thought that with such hardships and difficulties, as long as there was faith, there would be strength to endure.
+But it was okay, in those days no one thought that with all the hardships and difficulties, as long as there was faith, there would be strength to endure.
 The letters she sent home were never read by her family, but the whole village knew that although she had only learned to farm after getting married, she knew the job, for sure.
 Usually, soldiers' wives suffer first, then enjoy happiness.

-And when the young teacher became a teacher, he might have just returned home.
-The children - the result of those times he was allowed to return - had not grown up, thinking about the teacher's house, settling down, how much money did the teacher have to retire.
+And when the young teacher became a teacher, he might just come back near home.
+The children – the result of those times he was allowed to come back – had not grown up, thinking about the teacher's house, settling down, how much salary did the teacher get to retire.
 When a person retires, his children and grandchildren follow the tradition, everyone in the village is important.

-That journey is told in just a few lines but spans several decades, with both sadness and joy and bitterness.
-But it is said that "everything is peaceful".
+That journey is told in just a dozen lines but spans several decades, with both sadness and joy and bitterness.
+But it is said that "all was peaceful".

 That is the story of the teacher about becoming a daughter-in-law of the village, but the story of the village "teacher" seems to go more smoothly.